ShravyaReddyAkmy/pantry-tracker/app/README.md

-# Next.js application for Pantry management
+# Next.js application
-Using Firebase cloud firestore for database
+- Firebase cloud firestore for database
-Using Material.ui for styling components
+- Material.ui for styling components
-Using react for fron-end
+- React for fron-end
+- Vercel for website hosting